dlr-eoc/prosEO/processing-engine/k8s-deploy/README.md

 Cluster Management
 ==================

-In order to manage multiple clusters, cluster-specific configuration is added to the `clusters` directory, in a subdirectory per cluster.
-All commands assume that your working directory is one of those cluster directories.

 We use kubespray to provision machines with a kubernetes installation.
+Kubespray is fine with managing multiple clusters.
+Each cluster configuration lives in its own subdirectory in `kubespray/inventory`, e.g.
+`kubespray/inventory/foo`.

+All detail guides assume that this is your working directory.

 Kubespray knows how to integrate with tools that set up VMs, such as terraform.
 It also is capable of provisioning a cluster through a bastion host.
 In fact, this is the setup we're going for here.
 You can safely